 For the most part, these listening experiences are merely shared in passim rather than at any great length; but perhaps this is going to change as radio plays are becoming more readily accessible and more a part of everyday culture again.
 I sure hope so.
-And now that my mouth is watering, I had better get some thriller or comedy streaming into my ears.
+In anticipation of such developments, I shall retreat to get some melodrama, comedy or variety streaming into my ears.

 So, what’s on your iPod (or on whatever gadget you choose to catch up with old-time radio)?

 5 Replies to “Milestone Reflections; or, Who (Besides Me) Is Blogging about Old-Time Radio?”

 now you got history ob you blogcheck out mine atwww.northdivision51.com/blog